OctopusDeploy/docs/src/pages/docs/getting-started/managing-octopus-subscriptions.md

 ### Locating subscriptions

-All your subscriptions (Cloud instances and Server licenses) are accessible from Control Center V1.
-Only subscriptions we've migrated to Control Center V2 are accessible from V2.
+Most subscriptions (Cloud instances and Server licenses) are accessible from Control Center V2.
+Some legacy subscriptions are only accessible from Control Center V1.

-### Migration of subscriptions

-Trial subscriptions are created in Control Center V1.
-Subscriptions in Control Center V1 migrate to V2 when you change to a paid subscription or a yearly renewal.
-This is why you may have some subscriptions in Control Center V1 and others in V2 until they're all transferred to V2.

 ## Finance